Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_2/README.md

-# Lesson 2
-## Drawing Sprites And Capturing User Input
+# Lesson 2: Drawing Sprites And Capturing User Input

 Now that we have learned how to draw an Image to the Full Screen, we can start to draw smaller Sprites as well!
 To do so, we will call on LibPerspective once again.

+## Drawing Sprites

 The Syntax to Draw A Sprite is as follows:

 	P_Draw_Sprite sprite_address, sprite_x_coordinate, sprite_y_coordinate